 In an historic victory for political piss-takers, comedians will be allowed to use parliamentary footage to poke fun at politicians for the first time.
 The change, contained in new Parliament House media guidelines released yesterday, came after a submission from Chaser member Craig Reucassel, who has railed against the ban on The Hamster Wheel

 this morning.
 "We haven't been able to use parliamentary footage for our entire career."

 , which remove all mentions of satire and ridicule, parliamentary footage is still not allowed to be used in party political advertising or commercials.
 There's a downside though, according to Reucassel: "Now we'll have to watch Parliament more."

-He says the Chaser — backed by top-flight legal advice — would have launched a no-joke High Court challenge against the ban had it not been removed.
+He says the Chaser -- backed by top-flight legal advice -- would have launched a no-joke High Court challenge against the ban had it not been removed.